-The SCF will help the IJB reach their Ambition:
+The Strategic Commissioning Framework will help the IJB reach their Ambition:

 People in Dundee will have the best possible health and wellbeing.
 They will be supported by health and social care services that:

-- Help to reduce the differences in health and wellbeing that exist between different groups of people. - Are easy to find out about and get when they need them. - Focus on helping people in the way that they need and want. - Support people and communities to be healthy and stay healthy throughout their life.
+Help to reduce inequalities in health and wellbeing that exist between different groups of people.

+Are easy to find out about and get when they need them.

+Focus on helping people in the way that they need and want.

+Support people and communities to be healthy and stay healthy throughout their life through prevention and early intervention.

+Values

-The IJB want their values to be central to the plans and actions that are part of the SCF.
+The IJB want their values to be central to the plans and actions that are part of the Strategic Commissioning Framework.
 Some important values held by the IJB are:

+- Human rights

-Human rights; Equality and fairness; Whole life; Collaborative working;
+- Equality and fairness

-Innovative; Compassionate; Transparent; Empowering; Sustainability.
+- Whole life

+- Collaborative working

+- Innovative

+- Compassionate

+- Transparent

+- Empowering

+- Sustainability